 - Artificial Stupidity: Nazi soldiers in the game are pretty much mindless (though some can do stuff like maneuver and roll, though it's far too uncommon).

 - Awesome, but Impractical: The MG-42 you carry?
 Well, you've got about enough ammo for three seconds of sustained fire.
 Each having the same power as a Mauser round (justified, since it's the same bullet).
 So much for More Dakka.

-- Boring, but Practical: The MP-40 and the laser gun are two basic guns in the game that will pretty much serve you up until the endgame.
+- Boring, but Practical: The MP-40 and the laser gun are two early-game guns that will easily serve you up until the endgame.

 - Stupid Jetpack Hitler: You travel back in time using a Nazi-built time machine, although this is a case of All There in the Manual, and they won the war using a wonder weapon.